DanielSagiv/theone_server/docs/MD_files/COE-EVENT-MANAGEMENT-ENHANCEMENT.md

 1. Fetch COE and validate it's a draft
 2. Validate old event exists in COE
 3. Fetch new event and validate availability
-4. Remove old event and associated seats/upgrades
+4. Remove old event from `coe.events` array and associated seats/upgrades:
-5. If `preserve_seats: true`:
+   - Release old event's seats back to inventory (update seat status from 'held' to 'available')
+   - Remove old event's seats from `coe.selected_seats` using MongoDB `$pull`
+   - Remove old event's upgrade offers from `coe.seat_upgrade_offers` using MongoDB `$pull`
+   - Replace old event with new event in `coe.events` array using MongoDB `$set` with positional operator
+   - **CRITICAL**: Verify old event is actually removed from `coe.events` array after replacement
+   - If old event still present after `$set` operation, explicitly remove it using MongoDB `$pull` to ensure it's no longer in the array
+   - This ensures replaced events will appear in alternative events lists (not excluded)
+5. Seat selection (priority order):
+   - **If `preserve_seats: true`**:
-   - Attempt to find matching seats in new event (by code, category, or similar)
+     - Attempt to find matching seats in new event by seat code
-   - If matches found, add them to `selected_seats`
+     - If matches found (same seat code and available), add them to `selected_seats`
-6. If `preserve_seats: false` and `seat_preferences` provided:
+   - **Else if `seat_preferences` provided**:
-   - Use existing seat selection logic (`selectSeatsByBudgetAndCapacity`)
+     - Use existing seat selection logic (`selectSeatsByBudgetAndCapacity`) with provided preferences
      - Add selected seats to COE
-7. Recalculate totals
+   - **Else (fallback for mobile/app flows)**:
+     - Load COE preferences (for bot-created COEs that have preferences stored)
+     - Extract `party_size` and `budget` from COE preferences
+     - Use `selectSeatsByBudgetAndCapacity` with COE preferences to auto-select seats
+     - This ensures seats are automatically selected when replacing events from mobile app without explicit preferences
+   - **Critical Fallback**: If all seat selection methods fail (no seats found):
+     - Select any available seat(s) from the event that meet capacity requirements
+     - Uses COE preferences for party_size, or defaults to 2
+     - Ensures events always get seats if any are available, preventing events from being added without seats
+6. Recalculate totals (subtract old event seats, add new event seats)
+7. Regenerate seat upgrade offers (if COE is in draft status)
+8. Verify replacement was successful:
+   - Verify new event is in `coe.events` array
+   - Verify old event is NOT in `coe.events` array (critical for alternative events to work correctly)
+   - If old event still present after replacement, explicitly remove it using MongoDB `$pull`
+   - Log verification results for debugging
-8. Save and return updated COE
+9. Save and return updated COE

 **`findAlternativeEvents(coeId, eventId, filters)`**
 ```javascript